Earn your Dental Assistant diploma in less than one year.

 Our instructors train you in basic dental science and clinical skills.
 We cover topics such as oral anatomy so that you can identify oral variations in the clinical setting.
 We also discuss the materials used in dentistry, which can help you understand how to set up trays correctly and utilize the appropriate tools in procedures.

+Our dental assistant school ensures you receive training beyond the classroom.
 In hands-on labs, you will have the opportunity to learn a variety of clinical skills including how to take impressions of teeth, assist dentists at the chairside and control infection.

-Developing strong communication skills is also key component of your medical assistant training.
+Developing strong communication skills is also key component of your dental assistant training.
 We work to strengthen your interpersonal skills so that you can interact confidently and professionally with others.
 Our goal is to help you master pleasant chairside manner, a professional tone, listening skills and attentiveness to directions.

 I thought I wasn’t going to be able to pronounce these big words in these thick books.
 It’s a challenge, but you’ll get used to it.
 They help you through, step-by-step.
 If you don’t know, go ask any instructor.
 Someone knows.
 I can call them on weekends.
 They’re here for you.
 It’s pretty exciting to know that you have someone, besides family, on your side.